 "a brilliant and open-minded legal thinker, an expert written and oral communicator, and a business-savvy and trusted team partner"

 Dan Himmelfarb is a partner in Mayer Brown’s Washington DC office and a member of the firm's Supreme Court & Appellate practice.
-He is co-leader of Mayer Brown's Washington DC Litigation practice, as well as the hiring partner in that office.
+He is co-leader of the Washington DC Litigation & Dispute Resolution practice.

 Before joining Mayer Brown in 2007, Dan served for five years as an Assistant US Attorney in the Southern District of New York and then for five years as an Assistant to the US Solicitor General.
 In 2005, he received the US Attorney General’s Distinguished Service Award.
 Before joining the Department of Justice, Dan was in private practice for three years in New York.
 Prior to that, he had judicial clerkships with Judge J. Michael Luttig of the US Court of Appeals for the Fourth Circuit and Associate Justice Clarence Thomas of the US Supreme Court.